 Seema has been teaching Maths for more than 25 years in the UK, Netherlands, Canada and Mexico and has also been an A level examiner for more than 15 years.
 She joined Ashbourne in September 2016.

 BSc Mathematical Sciences (Open Univerisity), MSc Medical Statistics (University of London)

-Beyond A level for Mathematics and Further Mathematics
+Beyond A level Mathematics

 After studying Maths and Further Maths many of our students have chosen to read degrees in Engineering, Physics, Economics, Accountancy and Pure Mathematics.
 Our students have gone on to study both in London at the prestigious University College London and Imperial College London and further afield with many students being placed at Warwick, Nottingham and Cambridge.

 Students intending to study Mathematics at AS and A2 level should ideally possess A*, A or B at GCSE.
 However, it is possible for a student with a grade C at intermediate level to be successful in their study of A level Mathematics.